 Bardsey Island is a wild Welsh island located 2 miles off the Llŷn Peninsula.
 With a rich wildlife, dramatic coastline and fascinating history, there is plenty to discover from a day trip or a holiday on this unique island.

-Bardsey Island lies 2 miles (3 kilometers) across Bardsey Sound at the tip of the Llŷn Peninsula, North Wales.
+Bardsey Island lies 2 miles (3 kilometres) across Bardsey Sound at the tip of the Llŷn Peninsula, North Wales.

-The island is 1.5 miles (2.5 kilometers) long and, at its widest point, it is just over half a mile (1 kilometer) across.
+The island is 1.5 miles (2.5 kilometres) long and, at its widest point, it is just over half a mile (1 kilometre) across.
 The island mountain rises to a height of 167 meters and the whole island has a surface area of 180 hectares, most of which is farmland.